 As the Company's top decision-making, oversight and control level, the Board of Directors examines and authorizes all relevant operations.
-It exercises the responsibility that cannot be delegated of supervision, and is the last responsible party for the identification of the main risks of the Company.
 It is also responsible for establishing the general policies and strategies, including the Company's risk control and management policy and tax strategy, and likewise oversee and implement the supervision of internal information and control systems.

-The Company's Risk Control and Management Systems are applied through an organization structured into four ties of protection and defense to face and manage significant risks, namely:
+The Company's Risk Control and Management Systems are applied through an organization structured into four tiers of protection and defense to face and manage significant risks, namely:

-(1) Risk management property
+1. Risk management ownership